Introduction & Vibe

 Getting There

 Most international travelers will fly into Suvarnabhumi Airport (BKK), which is modern and well-connected to the city.
-A highly recommended method for getting into town is the Airport Rail Link (ARL), which is cheap (fares 15-45 THB, BKK to Phaya Thai is 45 THB), fast (26-30 minutes), and takes you directly to Phaya Thai station, where you can connect to the BTS Skytrain.
+A highly recommended method for getting into town is the Airport Rail Link (ARL), which is cheap (BKK to Phaya Thai is 45 THB), fast (26-30 minutes), and takes you directly to Phaya Thai station, where you can connect to the BTS Skytrain.
 Taxis are also readily available from the official taxi rank on the first floor; just make sure they use the meter.
 Be aware that metered taxis from the airport will add a 50 THB airport surcharge and you'll need to pay for any expressway tolls, which typically results in a total fare of around 500 THB to the city center.
 Ride-hailing apps like Grab are also a great option for convenience, especially with luggage.
+There is a Grab waiting area at the airport and a non-stop line of cars picking up passengers.

 Getting Around